ptav/django-inlineedit/README.md

 ## Access Control

-The default behaviour is to users that have change permissions to edit a particular model field.
+The default behaviour is to allow users that have change permissions to edit a particular model field.

-To change this behaviour set `INLINEEDIT_EDIT_ACCESS` in settings to a callable that takes the user, model instance and field class as arguments and returns True if editing is allowed.
+To change this behaviour you can set `INLINEEDIT_EDIT_ACCESS` in settings.
+It accepts a callable that takes the user, model instance and field class as arguments and returns True if editing is allowed.

-Two additional options are in the app. `access.is_staff` and `access.is_superuser` allow editing only by staff members or superusers respectively.
-The former also requires that the user has change permission.
-Finally, `access.has_perm` implements the default behaviour.
-Example:
+Besides the default behaviour, two additional options are available off-the-shelf. `access.is_staff` and `access.is_superuser` allow editing only by staff members or superusers respectively.
+The former still requires that a vuser has change permission to the model. the default behaviour is implemente3d in `access.has_perm`.
+Usage example:

     INLINEEDIT_EDIT_ACCESS = inlineedit.access.is_staff